PlusLabNLP/GENEVA/data_creation/README.md

 ## Data Split

 We use the following script to split the data into train/val/test.
-We ensure that the test comprsises at least 5 event mentions for each event and a minimum of 10% of the total data.
+We ensure that the test comprises at least 5 event mentions for each event and a minimum of 10% of the total data.
 You can alter these ratios in the hyperparameters of the script

 ```
 python split_data.py -i ../processed_data/final_filtered_geneva_mapped_cleaned_data.json -o ../data